ADHD

 rectangle-90

-Special educational needs (SEN) or special educational needs and disabilities (SEND) describe the additional learning requirements that some students have.
-These include behavioural difficulties, communication, coordination, concentration and social interaction.
-SENDs are conditions that impact a child's classroom learning ability.
+Special educational needs (SEN) or special educational needs and disabilities (SEND) refer to additional learning requirements some students have.
+These may involve differences in communication, coordination, attention, behaviour or social interaction.
+These characteristics can affect how a student learns in a typical classroom.

 What Are SEN and SEND?